jepaur5/2021_07_08_iqtcub_md/_episodes/02-setup.md

 ~~~
 {: .language-bash}

-If you have anyy trouble, let us know.
+If you have any trouble, let us know.

 ***